-The present document captures lessons learned in the procurement and technical development of End-to-End mission performance simulation chains for Earth Observation.
-These tool chains includes simulation of both the target scene and the space segment, as well as the Level 1 and Level 2 processing.
-It provides recommendations, templates and reference to tools implementing common practices addressing the lessons learned.
+The present document captures lessons learned in the procurement and technical development of Endto-End mission performance simulation chains for Earth Observation.
+These tool chains include simulation of both the target scene and the space segment, as well as the Level 1 and Level 2 processing.
+It provides recommendations, templates and references to tools implementing common practices addressing the lessons learned.